skydiver/october-plugin-quotes/README.md

 # Quotes Carousel plugin for OctoberCMS

+##Introduction
-Draws a Quotes Carousel on your page.
+Draws a Quotes Carousel using Bootstrap 3 on your page.

+Based & inspired on:
+- Responsive Quote Carousel BS3: http://codepen.io/vegancore/pen/rHzmh